GSA/gsa-icam-card-builder/README.md

   6. Include pivFASC-N or entryUUID in the Signed Attributes section
   7. Include support for signing with a .p12 key file versus a PIV card

+  In addition:

-  In addition, the original CBEFFs on ICAM test cards are expired and need to be updated.
+  1. the original CBEFFs on ICAM test cards are expired and need to be updated.
 Facial image CBEFF headers indicated the wrong Image Data Type (1 versus 0).
+  2. Since we need to place these new objects on a card, there was no way to populate a card.

 Currently, this project includes tools to handle all of the above.